jkulawik/osint/README.md

 Look up open ports, tech and potential vulns on Shodan.
 Extract unique IPs from subdomain recon and then use https://github.com/emresaglam/shodan-bulk-ip-query.
 The code needs tailoring and writing a parser though.

 Alternatively, [nrich](https://gitlab.com/shodan-public/nrich) can be used.
-Unfortunately it lists ports and CVEs on a per IP basis, making it harder to do meaningful analysis of the results.
+User the `ndjson` format to easily convert it to CSV later.

 ```
 nrich -o ndjson ip_file > nrich.json
 ```

-Convert to CSV.

 ## Semi-active website recon

 * wafw00f
+* whatweb -- identifies web technologies, including CMS and a bunch of other stuff
 * wpscan in passive mode
 * eyewitness: `eyewitness --jitter 3 --delay 2 --user-agent "Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:104.0) Gecko/20100101 Firefox/104.0" -d output_dir -f urls.txt`.
 Accepts nmap input!
-* URL wordlist attack with `dirb` (requires scripting to do en masse because normally dirb only accepts single domains).
+* URL wordlist attack with `gobuster dir` or `dirb` (requires scripting to do en masse because they normally only accepts single domains).
 Check out dirb and dirbuster wordlists for this
-* If the server software can be determined, `/wordlists/dirb/vulns/` has vuln-related URLs to scan for Apache, IIS etc.
+* If the server software can be determined, `/wordlists/dirb/vulns/` has vuln-related URLs to scan for Apache, IIS etc (also use `gobuster`).

-## Active website recon
+## Website scanners

 * skipfish?
 Creates interactive reports and does crawling
 * nikto (slow and results are rarely good)
-* whatweb -- identifies web technologies, including CMS and a bunch of other stuff

 ## Manual website recon